Homepage

 El Necio publishes "poem" to the former dictator Fidel Castro from Moscow: "We will not let you die."

-"It is not about the people who march, but about those who cannot express themselves," says a Cuban professor and jurist
+"It is not about the people who march, but about those who cannot express themselves," says the Cuban professor and jurist

-Marrero Cruz praises Cuban workers who "do not let themselves be defeated."
+Marrero Cruz praises Cuban workers who "do not allow themselves to be defeated."

-They report that executives in Bayamo are pressuring workers to obtain signatures in triplicate and threatening those who refuse
+It has been reported that executives in Bayamo are pressuring employees to obtain signatures in triplicate and threatening those who refuse

-A man is arrested after a million-dollar theft of tobacco and cigars in Cuba
+A man was arrested after a million-dollar theft of tobacco and cigars in Cuba

 Villa Clara in pure "celebration" for May Day, while workers struggle to make ends meet

-"Cuba does not surrender," asserts the CTC, stating that it has "the determination, resilience, and strength of a united people."
+"Cuba does not surrender," affirms the CTC, stating that it has "the firmness, resilience, and strength of the united people."

-In Cuba, there is indeed money for 'internships' for leftist unionists while workers barely survive
+In Cuba, there is indeed money for "internships" for leftist unionists while workers can barely survive

-Transition plan for Cuba: Free unions versus communist CTC
+Transition Plan for Cuba: Free Unions vs. Communist CTC

 Cuban workers are threatened with dismissal if they refuse to sign an ideological adherence document